-To get started, focus on six fundamental P’s of branding: promise, position, proof, persona, perception, and personality.
+To get started, focus on seven fundamental P’s of branding: promise, position, proof, persona, perception, personality, and persistence.

 Define and Deliver on Your Brand Promise

-In other words, just as in life, you can promise something but if your words and actions don’t deliver on that promise, it’s meaningless to people.
-Your products and services need to deliver on your brand’s promise or consumers won’t trust it or buy it.
+Just like in life, you can promise something but if your words and actions don’t deliver on that promise, it’s meaningless to people.
+Your products, services, and customer experiences need to deliver on your brand’s promise or consumers won’t trust it or buy it.

 Identify Your Brand Position and Provide Proof

 How does your brand compare to competitor brands in the marketplace?
 How is it different from other brands?
+How is it better than other brands?
 The key to brand positioning is carving out a niche in the marketplace and owning it.

 I like to use car brands to explain brand positioning because it makes the concept easy to understand.
 Think about the Lexus, Toyota, and Scion brands.
 Each brand is owned by the same company, but they hold very different positions in the marketplace – Lexus is luxury, Toyota is reliable, and Scion is affordable.
 Of course, there are more attributes you could associate with each brand and you can dive deeper into the examples, but this simple breakdown makes the idea of positioning clear and succinct.